carbon-design-system/ibm-products/packages/cdai/src/components/IdeEmptyState/README.md

 ##### onClick: Function (Optional)

-The event handler for when the button is clicked.
+The optional event handler for when the button is clicked.

 ## Remaining items to implement/designed